open-source-labs/OverVue/README.md

 ```
 **For WSL users, the ability to load the application requires a tool/application to run a linux display as WSL does not have any display drivers
 since it is based off of just a CLI.
-I recommend X410(does cost $10) for ease of use.
-There are free options such as VcXsrv that you can get, but require more set up.**
+I recommend X410 (https://www.microsoft.com/en-us/p/x410/9nlp712zmn9q), althought it does cost $10, for ease of use.
+There are free options such as VcXsrv(https://sourceforge.net/projects/vcxsrv/) that you can get, but require more set up.**

 To build a new .dmg / windows .exe
 ```